Active Directory vs Entra ID

 Security is where the Active Directory vs. Entra ID difference becomes most concrete.

-AD was built in the 1990s around a perimeter model.
-It has no native MFA.
-Anyone who wants strong authentication on an AD environment needs additional software to add it.
+Active Directory was built in the 1990s around a perimeter model and doesn't offer native MFA.
+Anyone who wants strong authentication in an AD environment needs to add third-party software.

 Entra ID has MFA built in.
 It applies by default across cloud connections and integrates cleanly with Microsoft 365 and SaaS applications.

-Microsoft does offer tools to bridge on-premises AD to Entra ID's MFA — specifically Entra ID Connect and the NPS Extension for RADIUS clients like VPNs and RD Gateways.
-But these add licensing costs and have a reputation for creating configuration overhead that smaller IT teams often struggle to manage.
+Microsoft does offer tools to bridge on-premises AD to Entra ID MFA, specifically Entra ID Connect and the NPS Extension for RADIUS clients, like VPNs and RD Gateways.
+But these add licensing costs and can create configuration overhead that smaller IT teams often struggle to manage.

 For many organizations with on-prem infrastructure, migrating identity to the cloud is often a gradual process.
 For some highly regulated organizations, keeping identity on-premises is the only or the most simple way to meet tight cybersecurity compliance standards.